joshbeard/vps-control/README.md

 ## Overview

-This is the "control repository" for my personal VPS on DigitalOcean.
+This is the "control repository" for my personal VPS on DigitalOcean and some home servers.

-I use Puppet Open Source there to manage a single instance.
 This should stand up the system almost completely - minus the variable data that's backed up via other means.

+Currently supports CentOS and FreeBSD 10.

 ## Usage